If you’d like to record a Zoom meeting (to share with others at a later date, to edit it, etc.) you have two options.

 Option 2: Record to the Zoom cloud.

-If you choose to record you meeting to the Zoom cloud, it will be stored for one year.
+If you choose to record your meeting to the Zoom cloud, it will be stored for 6 months.
 One benefit of recording to the cloud is that a transcript of your recording will be processed automatically.

 In order to set up cloud recording, sign in at brown.zoom.us.
 Click Settings and then navigate to the Recordings tab.
 If “Cloud recording” is not selected, you can click to enable it.